jasonfain/MailboxDemo/README.md

 # MailboxDemo

-So far 4 hours, but only starting the gestures.
+So far 10 hours, and finally got some gestures into the app.

 /cc @codepath